 Peugeot 3008 review - Interior, design and technology

-The 3008 has one of the best interiors in its class, with lots of kit
+The 3008 looks good and has one of the best interiors in its class.

 While the last Peugeot 3008 was a bit of a mess, the current car is a handsome looking machine.
 The upright grille and chunky bodywork give it a unique look, and it’s certainly a big step forward from the previous model.
 Whereas the Mk1 was an MPV-style crossover, this latest model is a genuine SUV.
 The detailed headlight and tail-light designs are stand-out features, and the steep windscreen, raised ride height and hidden C-pillars all add to the look.

 Inside, the 3008 gets a superb interior.
 It wraps around the driver from the centre console to the door and, of course, incorporates Peugeot’s latest infotainment system with an 8-inch touchscreen.
 The small steering wheel and high-set instrument cluster that we’ve already seen in the rest of the company’s range also appear.

 The difference here, though, is that the 3008 gets Peugeot’s latest i-Cockpit display, which incorporates a 12.3-inch screen behind the wheel.
 It’s similar to Audi’s Virtual Cockpit, and means you can change the layout of the dials, decide what is displayed and how or, most usefully, show sat-nav directions directly in front of you.

 More reviews for 3008 SUV